Raja Hindustani: Plot

 Aarti Sehgal is a beautiful young girl.
-Her evil stepmother Shalini wants to gain her father Bakshrath's wealth.
+Her stepmother Shalini wants to gain her father Bakshrath's wealth.
 Aarti arrives in Palankhet for a vacation to discover memories of her late mother and hires the services of available driver, Raja Hindustani.
 Ultimately, they bond and fall in love after an accidental passionate romantic kiss.

 Bakshrath arrives to take Aarti back to Mumbai and rejects Raja as his son-in-law, but they disobey him and marry.
 He later accepts their love, bringing them to Mumbai.

 To gain total control of Bakshrath's assets, Shalini sets a trap that causes Raja and Aarti to get separated.
 Upon knowing her pregnancy, Aarti decides to inform and reunite with Raja.
 The doctor advises her not to travel.
 Shalini is asked to reach Palankhet to inform and convince Raja to come back to Mumbai.
 However, she misleads him that Aarti wants to divorce him, and then Aarti that Raja now hates her.
 Thus they get stuck in misunderstandings and separate.

 6 months later, Aarti gives birth to a son, whom she dearly loves.
 Raja later gets to know that she has his child and is under the impression she intends to keep him away from it.
 Fearing he can never see his son, Raja kidnaps him.
 The lies and deception of Shalini come out.
 Distraught, Aarti reveals the truth to Raja, and they unite.